 Review of 2021 Census topics

 The five yearly Census provides critical data to inform Australia's important decisions.
 Every Census, the ABS makes a recommendation to the Australian Government on the topics that should be included in the Census.
 The ABS has reviewed what information is most beneficial to collect in the 2021 Census and has made recommendations to Government.
-The final decision on 2021 Census topics will be released in mid 2020.
+The final decision on 2021 Census topics has been confirmed.

 Tabling of the Census and Statistics Amendment (Statistical Information) Regulations 2020